agile-ts/documentation/docs/packages/core/features/computed/Introduction.md

 ### `computedFunction`

-Method which recomputes the `value` of the `Computed Class`.
+Method used to recompute the `value` of the Computed Class.
 ```ts {1}
 const MY_COMPUTED = App.createComputed(() => 1 + 1);
 MY_COMPUTED.value; // Returns '2'
 ```
-It will be called on each dependency mutation.
+This function will be called on each dependency mutation.
+A dependency can for example be a State or Collection.
-In the above example MY_COMPUTED has no dependencies, but in the below example it depends on the `MY_NAME` and `MY_AGE` State.
+In the above code snippet `MY_COMPUTED` depends on nothing, but in the blow example it depends on the `MY_NAME` and `MY_AGE` State.
 ```ts
 const MY_COMPUTED = App.createComputed(() => {
     return `My name is '${MY_NAME.value} and I am ${MY_AGE.value} years old.`;